 – Look at the appearance of the inside of the roof.
 Is it uniform, or are there any dark streaks?
 If you see the latter, you might have mould or damp stains, suggesting that water is seeping through from outside.

 – Is the surface smooth, or can you see sagging?
-If you do see curving of the roof material, arrange to get it checked out – this could indicate that there is a structural problem with the roof.
+If you do see curving of the roof material this could indicate that there is a structural problem with the roof.

 – You probably don’t need us to tell you this, but if you see water coming through the roof, or if you can see daylight through it, you have holes in your roof!
 Get these repaired as soon as possible to prevent further damage.